rpn2/Intro_AI_Projects/README.md

 # Intro_AI_Projects
-Class mini projects for Introduction to AI at UIUC
+Sample of projects for Introduction to AI at UIUC